-How to avoid capital gains tax when selling an investment property
+How to avoid capital gains tax on an investment property

 Samantha is a Sydney-based real estate and home improvement writer.
 She is currently Head of Marketing at OpenAgent.